 Why do you use this method of fundraising?

-Who do you send mailings to and why?
+Who we send mailings to and why

 We send a set number of mailings every year to current supporters who donate regularly to our appeals or have set up a regular gift to us, such as a Direct Debit.